Yashodhara Raje Scindia: Political life and career

 The Minister for Commerce, Industries and Employment of Madhya Pradesh, Smt.
 Yashodhara Raje Scindia calling on the Minister of State for Culture and Tourism (Independent Charge), Dr. Mahesh Sharma, in New Delhi.

-She returned to India in 1994 and went into formal politics, contesting the Madhya Pradesh State Assembly Elections in 1998 as a member of the Bhartiya Janata Party and then being re-elected 5 years later once again, for a second term in 2003 in the State Assembly elections.
+She returned to India in 1994 and went into formal politics, contesting the Madhya Pradesh State Assembly Elections in 1998 as a member of the Bharatiya Janata Party and then being re-elected 5 years later once again, for a second term in 2003 in the State Assembly elections.
 She is an active member of her State Legislative Party.
 She served in Madhya Pradesh Government as a Cabinet Minister for Tourism, Sports & Youth Welfare.
 In October/November 2006 Yashodhara created a controversy of sorts when she got the BJP to issue a notice saying that she would be officially addressed as "Shrimant" which means your highness or your majesty.

 In by-elections to be held in early March 2007, she has been nominated as the party's candidate from Gwalior, Madhya Pradesh.
 On Sunday 11 March 2007 Yashodhara Raje Scindia of the BJP was declared elected to the Gwalior Lok Sabha seat.
 She defeated her nearest Congress rival Ashok Singh by over 35,000 votes.

 On 8 December 2013 she won Legislative Assembly elections in Shivpuri with 76,330 votes.

 Again, she won from Shivpuri Assembly constituency in 2018 with 24,282.